 - 4.1 An employer of an apprentice is responsible for having in place the appropriate arrangements that ensure the quality of apprentice training, and their safety and supervision.
-An employer of an apprentice is also responsible for continuously monitoring and assessing the effectiveness of those arrangements and making adjustments as necessary to deliver those intended outcomes. - 4.2 The employer must appoint a supervisor who is responsible for providing effective supervision of the apprentice, ensuring that the supervisor: - holds a current relevant electrical licence - is competent and has the capacity to supervise the work of the apprentice - agrees to supervise the apprentice, and - is aware of their responsibilities and the requirements as outlined in this document. - 4.3 The employer must otherwise ensure: - that a supportive work environment is provided that enables apprentices to voice concerns if they feel the supervision doesn't meet the requirements in this document - the correct application of the levels of supervision as outlined in sections 7 and 11 of this document - compliance with the ratios of supervisors to apprentices as outlined in section 8 of this document - compliance with the conditions for carrying out isolation procedures and fault finding as outlined in sections 9 and 10 of this document, and - apprentices do not carry out work on or near any live or energised electrical equipment (where work on or near is defined in AS/NZS 4836) unless permitted under the conditions for carrying out isolation procedures or fault finding as outlined in sections 9 and 10 of this document. - 4.4 The Occupational Health and Safety Act 2004 (Vic) places a duty on employers to provide employees (including apprentices) with such supervision as is necessary to enable them to perform their work in a way that is safe and without risk.
+An employer of an apprentice is also responsible for continuously monitoring and assessing the effectiveness of those arrangements and making adjustments as necessary to deliver those intended outcomes. - 4.2 The employer must appoint a supervisor who is responsible for providing effective supervision of the apprentice when they are carrying out electrical installation work, ensuring that the supervisor: - holds a current relevant electrical licence - is competent and has the capacity to supervise the work of the apprentice - agrees to supervise the apprentice - is aware of their responsibilities and the requirements as outlined in this document, and - has a physical or digital copy of this document. - 4.3 The employer must otherwise ensure: - that a supportive work environment is provided that enables apprentices to voice concerns if they feel the supervision doesn't meet the requirements in this document - that each apprentice they employ has a valid training contract under the Education and Training Reform Act - the correct application of the levels of supervision as outlined in sections 7 and 11 of this document - compliance with the ratios of supervisors to apprentices as outlined in section 8 of this document - compliance with the conditions for carrying out isolation procedures and fault finding as outlined in sections 9 and 10 of this document, and - apprentices do not carry out work on or near any live or energised electrical equipment (where work on or near is defined in AS/NZS 4836) unless permitted under the conditions for carrying out isolation procedures or fault finding as outlined in sections 9 and 10 of this document. - 4.4 The Occupational Health and Safety Act 2004 (Vic) places a duty on employers to provide employees (including apprentices) with such supervision as is necessary to enable them to perform their work in a way that is safe and without risk.
 The requirements set out in this document in no way remove or limit an employer's duties to employees under that Act.
-Queries about your obligations under that Act should be directed to WorkSafe Victoria.
+Queries about obligations under that Act should be directed to WorkSafe Victoria.